robenkleene/parrot/README.md

 ## Setup

-To use Parrot, insert ParrotNote to the left of an instrument and Parrot to the right of the instrument.
-To load a sample, drag it onto the waveform box.
+1. Insert ParrotNote to the left of an instrument on a MIDI channel.
+2. Insert Parrot to the right of the instrument.
+3. Load a sample by dragging it onto the waveform box.
+4. When playing a MIDI note plays, the spectral output in Parrot will show the output of the synthesizer overlaid with the output of the sample.

 ## Interface